iPalash/leetcode/42/ps.md

 - Get left max and right max at each index & sum of the diff of the min of these at each index

 - Try again with the stack method mentioned here : https://leetcode.com/problems/trapping-rain-water/solution/ !RETRY

+- Another one to try is the 2 pointer method